Alfred H. Song

 Alfred Hoyun Song (February 16, 1919 – October 11, 2004) was an American politician served in the California State Assembly for the 45th district from 1963 to 1967.
 He served in the California State Senate for the 28th District from 1967 to 1974 and the 26th district from 1974 to 1978.

-During World War II, he served in the United States Army.
+During World War II, he was drafted in the United States Army Air Corps in 1942.
+He took the officer's candidate examination and was sent to Shepherd Field in Texas for training and eventually to Miami Beach, Florida for Officer's Candidate School, after it was determined that he was a "friendly enemy alien."
+He was graduated a 2nd Lieutenant and would serve in the Air Corps until 1945.
+He is the first Asian American commissioned officer in the service that would become the United States Air Force.

 Song was the first Korean American to serve in the California State Legislature.